denten-books/plain-text/1-metaphor.md

 view.
 At other times, instead of disappearing it proliferates across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
-As was the case with Baudrillard's map, the metaphor or reading and writing digitally breaks in that it no longer reflects any familiar terrain.
+As was the case with Baudrillard's map, the metaphor or reading and writing digitally breaks in that it no longer resembles any familiar terrain.
 Dissimulation mimics familiar materialities absent their actual physics.
 It suggests a structuring of one kind, while enacting the structure of another.